Nobody wants to spend more than they need to on fuel, especially with prices as high as they have been.

 Take some time to clear out any unnecessary clutter (like that bag of sports gear or those extra tools) from your car and you may be surprised at what a difference this can make in your fuel economy.

-When was the last time you checked your tire pressure to ensure that your car’s tyres were properly inflated?
+When was the last time you checked your tyre pressure to ensure that your car’s tyres were properly inflated?
 Ideally, you should be doing this at least once a month.
-Having your tires inflated to the proper pressure not only helps ensure even wear and tear, but it will optimise your car’s fuel efficiency as well.
+Having your tyres inflated to the proper pressure not only helps ensure even wear and tear, but it will optimise your car’s fuel efficiency as well.

-You can usually check your tire pressure at most fuel station for 50p and topping up the air only takes a few seconds of your time.
+You can usually check your tyre pressure at most fuel station for 50p and topping up the air only takes a few seconds of your time.

 6. Stop Idling Your Engine

 Do you have a habit of letting your car’s engine idle while you’re not actually driving?
 If so, think of it this way: any time your car’s engine is idling, you’re getting exactly zero miles per gallon.
 Even a few minutes of idling, then, can drastically reduce your fuel economy.

 Practice smart driving by making an active effort to avoid engine idling; even if you’re sitting in stopped traffic for more than 60 seconds, it’s generally more fuel efficient to shut off your engine altogether.

 Driving at inconsistent speeds can also reduce your fuel economy, so utilise your car’s cruise control when appropriate.
 This can save you a substantial amount of fuel when used at motorway speeds and is also a great way to make sure you’re not speeding without realising it!